Corn and Zucchini Fritters

 How much oil to use – 2 Tbsp of olive oil was enough for me to fry all the batter for the 8 fritters.
 If your pan goes dry, just add a drizzle more to ensure they don’t stick.

-Using different flours – If you don’t have brown rice flour you could definitely try using what you have on hand.
-I have only tested this recipe with the rice flour though am confident most would work.
+Using different flours – If you don’t have brown rice flour try sorghum flour, oat flour or just a plain flour (gluten free if needed).
 If you do use a different flour, I recommend only adding the milk one tablespoon at a time.
 Each flour absorbs liquid differently and you may find you need a little more or a little less than what’s indicated in this recipe.
 Most importantly, you don’t want a very runny batter.
 The only flour I would skip is coconut flour, as it can make the fritters too dry and gritty.

 Nutrition